 3. Normal

-Winters are not even kind normal skin as well.
+Winters are not even kind of normal skin as well.
 Yes, you can expect some oiliness or dry patches even if your skin usually remains balanced.
 Therefore, add some exfoliation and light moisturizer.
 So, start your day with a mild face wash (something like Fresh Soy Face Cleanser), and moisturize it (with Olay Complete All Day Moisturizer).
 Also, don’t forget your sunscreen.

 4. Combination